Skip to content

 Charles Hildebrant

-Before ending I did ask out of all the work his father did, did he have a favorite.
-Well yes he did.
+Before ending, I asked if he had a favorite out of all the work his father did.
+Well, yes, he did.

-Charles also laughed when I asked how the $100,000 budget was spent on his family film, he quickly replied with a laugh, “If we had $100,000 to do this film it would have looked like Alien.
+Charles also laughed when I asked how the $100,000 budget was spent on his family film.
+He quickly replied, “If we had $100,000 to do this film, it would have looked like Alien.
 Sorry to disappoint, but it was more like $30,000.
 And most of that was production costs for renting equipment.”

 1993 Reunion

-After twelve years of being apart, the twins decided it was time to get back together.
-Tim was living in Gladstone and brother Greg was in Hopatcong.
+After twelve years apart, the twins decided it was time to get back together.
+Tim lived in Gladstone, and brother Greg lived in Hopatcong.

 After twelve years, the Brothers Hildebrandt picked a neutral location between their two homes on the Morristown Green to reconcile and rejoin their artistic efforts.
 They would work together for another 13 years before Tim’s passing.